 If you have topics you would like to see featured in these workshops, please let us know.
 These are topics we are planning at this time.

-The Arizona Association of Teachers of Mathematics Annual Conference is Saturday September 16, 2017 at Arizona State University Memorial Union registration will be posted at their website this summer.
+The Arizona Association of Teachers of Mathematics Annual Conference will take place Saturday September 28, 2019 at Arizona State University Memorial Union.
+Registration will be posted at their website this summer.

 Are you an NCTM Member?
 The National Council of Teachers of Mathematics (NCTM) now offers free webinars for their members.
 Visit their website for available events.

 Space for each workshop is limited.
 You are encouraged to register as soon as possible.
-Priority is given to teachers from partnership schools and districts.
+Priority is given to teachers from partnership schools and districts (see list below).
 Teachers from schools that are not in our partnership will need to pay a fee to attend workshops.